MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/editorial-checklist.md

 - Blank line before and after
 - Use tagged code fences - **powershell**, **Output**, or other appropriate language ID
 - Untagged fence - syntax blocks or other shells
-- Put **Output** in separate code block except for simple examples where you don't intend the for the reader to use the **Copy** button
+- Put output in separate code block except for simple examples where you don't intend the for the reader to use the **Copy** button
 - See list of [supported languages](/contribute/code-in-docs#supported-languages)

 ### Lists